jaramir/qmk_firmware/users/jaramir/IDEAS.md

 IDEAS
 =====

+* take screenshot shortcut (double tap on lower left?)
-* remap arrows (?)
+* remap arrows (am I using them?)
 * arrow layer from ";"

-* take screenshot shortcut
+* numbers on homerow

+* underglow for mods and layers
 * rainbow speed from typing speed
-* underglow for mods and layers
-* numbers on homerow

 * set underglow colours from cmdline (tests, notifications)